haichao-yu/learn-design-patterns/README.md

 </details>

 ## Prototype
-- A partially or fully initialized object that you copy (clone) and make use of.
+- Prototype is a partially or fully initialized object that you copy (clone) and make use of.
-- Clone the prototype
+- Clone the prototype:
   * Implement your own deep copy functionality;
   * Serialize and deserialize;
-- Customize the resulting instance;

 <details>
 <summary>Don't use cloneable</summary>